Celinarabe/Sentiment-Analysis/README.md

 Program created with sklearn to perform sentiment analysis on Amazon user reviews.

-Cleaned data pulls 2000 reviews from raw dataset which can be found here: http://jmcauley.ucsd.edu/data/amazon/
+Cleaned dataset pulled 2000 reviews from raw dataset which can be found here: http://jmcauley.ucsd.edu/data/amazon/

 Classifiers Used:
 Linear SVM